I don’t like the Birmingham German Market anymore. Humbug, etc.

 Despite the fact that the garlic bread stand sounds like it’s called nob rot, I can’t find much joy anymore in a frozen slice of indigestion.
 If you’re after a dough fix head to Rudy’s.
 It’s just off New Street and won’t make your breath stink for 3 days.

 Head up Bennett’s Hill, sit in the pub’s downstairs bar and enjoy snacks like freshly baked sausage rolls and scotch eggs.
 The dirty burger is also a good shout, just make sure you don’t get the juices and sauces all down your face like, well, me.
+You can get good discounts with the Wriggle app here too.

 That’s just a few of the venues you can eat and drink at without having to rent a glass or drop £30 in 10 minutes.
 Feel free to tell me your thoughts (you usually do, even if I’m not interested) over on Twitter.
 Don’t forget City Social is running again this year down by Mailbox.
 This is a smaller market full of independent food and drink traders as well as a place for live music.